joannachang1028/JoannaChang-dataviz-portfolio/critique-by-design.md

 countries_changed_to_entire_country = countries_changed_to_entire_country.head(8)
 countries_changed_to_entire_country.to_csv(
     'First 8 countries_changed_to_national_coverage.csv',
     index=False
 )

-### Next Steps

-Merge policy change years with cancer incidence and vaccination coverage datasets.
-Visualize pre- and post-policy shifts to evaluate how national HPV program adoption affects health outcomes.
+Note

-Note: Since in other two datasets, we don't have data for Monaco, we exclude it for analysis and comparison.
+Since in the other two datasets we don't have data for Monaco, we exclude it from analysis and comparison.

-## Step 5: build the solution
+Step 5: Build the Solution

-_Include and describe your final solution here.
-It's also a good idea to summarize your thoughts on the process overall.
-When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._
+Include and describe your final solution here.

+It’s also a good idea to summarize:

+The original data visualization (screenshot or link)

+Documentation explaining your entire workflow

+Summary of wireframes and user feedback

+Final redesigned data visualization

+Any comparisons or insights you derived

+When finished, this page should contain all the deliverables required on Canvas.

-## References
+References

-_List any references you used here._
+List any references you used here.

-## AI acknowledgements
+AI Acknowledgements

-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+If you used AI to help complete this assignment (within course guidelines), describe your usage here.